Substance Abuse and Mental Health Services Treatment Listserv

-The Treatment Listserv, sponsored by the Office of Substance Abuse and Mental Health Services, is designed to share information including funding opportunities, seek resources from colleagues and share ideas.
+The Treatment Listserv, sponsored by the Office of Substance Abuse and Mental Health Services, is a network for treatment services providers to share information, including, funding opportunities, and obtain resources from colleagues.

 Who can subscribe:

 Health care providers whose primary focus of service is in the field of addictions treatment, or mental health providers who may be working collaboratively with addictions treatment providers.
 This may include doctors, nurses, psychologists, social workers, substance abuse counselors, clinical supervisors, program directors/managers, and executive directors.

 How to subscribe:

 To subscribe to the listserv. go to: https://mailman.informe.org/mailman/listinfo/samhs-tx